matthew-beisser/testing-automation-pipeline-3/docs/design.md

   - Seems like the answer is [yes](https://knowledge.ni.com/KnowledgeArticleDetails?id=kA00Z0000019VpgSAE&l=en-US), thought not sure on the level of effort.
 - PCAP recording is currently done with Wireshark, is that going to be replaced with a homegrown app?
   - Is this in scope, and who will do this work?
+  - Could we switch this to another cli tool like PyPCAPKit (Python package)?

 ##### PCAP Naming Convention